elisakreiss/contrastive_inference/analyses/01_norming/01_pilot/08_OMP-freeprod-1shot/README.md

 #### Graph

+When we compare these results to the main free production (non-1shot) study, we can observe a qualitative if not even quantitative replication.
+For banana, 100% of the referring expressions were type-only utterances.
+Here, we see a similar pattern.
+For carrot, almost 100% of the referring expressions for the orange carrot were type-only.
+This is replicated here.
+This pilot also replicates the higher proportion of color-type utterances in the atypical carrot case.
+The effect seems to be slightly bigger, but not remarkably.<br>

+In conclusion, the pilot does not seem to provide essentially different results than the main production study.<br>

-"other" utterances: green carrot received labels "correct" and "vegetable"; and the yellow banana was referred to with "one ripe banana"
+("other" utterances: green carrot received labels "correct" and "vegetable"; and the yellow banana was referred to with "one ripe banana")

 ![](analysis_files/figure-markdown_github/cd%20objects-1.png)